 Last Updated on December 16, 2021 by Oddmund Groette

 The stochastic indicator is a standard indicator in any trading platform, but we rarely see it published or used in any trading strategies.
 Compared to the RSI, stochastics seems much less popular.
 Is that because it’s less useful or is this a hidden gem?

-In this article, we explain what the stochastic indicator is, how it performs, and how it compares to the more famous Relative Strength Indicator.
+The stochastic indicator does work.
+In this article, we explain what the stochastic indicator is, how it performs, we show some stochastic trading strategies, and how stochastic compares to the more famous Relative Strength Indicator.
 The stochastic indicator performs quite well as a mean-reversion tool for stock indices.
 We make a trading strategy based on the stochastic indicator.

 What type of indicator is stochastics?